What Plot is Not

 Plot is not philosophy.

 Plot is something deeper and more difficult to get inside the heart of: it’s a progressive and purposeful sequence of events.

 This is the reason that plot is not action alone — just as it is not alone any one of the other things listed directly above.

-Plot is integrated purposeful progression culminating in climax.
+Plot is integrated purposeful progression culminating in climax and ending in resolution.

 That’s one legitimate definition of plot.